estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 "Warning: layout view 'Upright_Artwork' contains deprecated bezel element."
 The required updates in my layout files are trivial, and I will update gradually all layout files.
 For MAME versions < v0.225, I will retain the old version under the filename 'default.old-lay', which you obviously have to rename to 'default.lay' in order to work.

+Required changes to my lay files spotted so far:
+(1) Replace <bezel element> and </bezel> by <element ref> and </element>
+(2) In each view, the order matters now.
+So screen must be first and then overlapping bezels.

 # W.I.P. - so stay tuned :)

 This is work in progress, more artwork to arrive.
 It takes very long because I am doing a lot of testing before I am satisfied with the results.